Comparing Symmetrized Determinant Neural Quantum States for the Hubbard Model: Results

-We also investigated how each approach responds to increasing the number of Monte Carlo samples during optimization.
-Specifically, we selected the best hyperparameters identified in the previous analysis and re-optimized them using 2048, 4096, 8192 and 16384 samples.
+We also investigate how increasing the number of Monte Carlo samples impacts the accuracy of the converged energy.
+Specifically, we select the best hyperparameters identified in the previous analysis and re-optimized them using 2048, 4096, 8192 and 16384 samples.
 The results are presented in Fig. \ref{fig:8x4_symms_and_samples_compare}.
-Among the three approaches, the non-symmetrized ViT shows the most significant improvement in energy as the number of samples increases.
-In contrast, both ViT-Ti and symm-ViT show a more gradual decrease in energy.
-This suggests that the symmetrized models may already be close to their optimal performance even at lower sample counts, while the unsymmetrized ViT requires more samples to effectively optimize.
+Across all architectures, increasing the number of samples consistently improves the final energy.
+However, the magnitude of this improvement depends strongly on the ansatz.
+In particular, the non-symmetrized ViT exhibits the most pronounced improvement as the number of samples increases, suggesting that its optimization is more sensitive to Monte Carlo noise.
+In contrast, the symmetrized ansätze show a weaker dependence on the number of samples.

+Interestingly, in Fig.\ref{fig:8x4_symms_and_samples_compare}, we observe an approximate scaling of the accuracy with the total number of network evaluations, which corresponds to the number of samples $N_s$ times the size of the group with respect to which the wavefunction is explicitly projected (see Eq.~\eqref{eq:symmetry_projection}).

+This suggests that more network evaluations, whether they come from increasing the number of Monte Carlo samples or from enforcing symmetries, lead to increased accuracy.
+However, as the optimization algorithm (minSR) requires the inversion of an $N_s \times N_s$ matrix, the most efficient scheme will maximize the wavefunction evaluations while minimizing $N_s$.
+This is consistent with our empirical observation.

 To investigate the presence of charge and spin orders, we compute the spin-spin correlation function $S_{ij} = \expval*{\hat S_i^z \hat S_j^z}$ and the hole density $h_i = 1-\expval{\hat n_i},$ where the expectation value is taken with respect to the ground state and computed stochastically~\cite{binder2012monte}.
 Plots of these observables for both the JBf and HFDS are presented in Figure~\ref{fig:8x4_observables}.